souvik0908/ecom/README.md

 # 🛍️ AI-Powered E-Commerce Website with Shopping Assistant

-This is a full-stack AI-driven e-commerce web application that integrates a smart Shopping Assistant using a fine-tuned language model powered by **Ollama**.
+This is a full-stack With Shopping Assistant e-commerce web application that integrates a smart Shopping Assistant using a fine-tuned language model powered by **Ollama**.
 The backend is built with **Django**, and the frontend uses **React** and **Redux** for dynamic UI and state management.

 ---